 Jodie Wing Lee, DMD

-The advanced education in general dentistry residency program is a 12-month Council on Dental Accreditation (CODA) accredited program that begins July 1st of each year for six residents.
-The program is designed to refine and advance knowledge, skills and clinical competency and proficiency in the practice of comprehensive general dentistry.
+The advanced education in general dentistry residency program is a 12-month Commission on Dental Accreditation (CODA) accredited program that begins July 1st of each year for six residents.
+The program is designed to refine and advance knowledge, skills, clinical competency, and proficiency in the practice of comprehensive general dentistry.
 The program bridges the gap between dental school and dental practice.
 Clinical instruction is offered in all of the clinical disciplines.
 The didactic component provides postgraduate training in the basic and behavioral sciences, as well as the clinical sciences and practice management.
 Upon completion of this program a certificate in “Advanced General Dentistry” will be awarded.

 An applicant for this program must be a citizen of the United States or a foreign national having a visa permitting permanent residence in the United States.
 Applicants must also submit evidence of graduation from a school of dentistry accredited by the Commission on Dental Accreditation or the Canadian Dental Accrediting Commission, or verification from the dean of an accredited dental school that the applicant will graduate during the current academic year.
 A minimum dental school 3.0 GPA is required for all applicants.
 The Advanced Dental Admission Test (ADAT) is preferred but not required.
 Scores should be self-reported on the PASS application.

 Tuition and Fees

 Estimated school tuition and fees can be found here or from the dental school’s office of student programs (816-235-2080).
 If selected for the program there is a $500 nonrefundable acceptance fee which must be paid within 2 days of acceptance of the position.
 There is also a partial tuition waiver.
 More information will be provided to the applicant once he/she is accepted into the program.